C-Damian/x-box-2/README.md

 ## Project Overview

-**x-bot-2** is a cloud-native, automated Twitter bot that posts daily, AI-generated tech tips based on a rotating category.
+**X-Bot** is a cloud-native, automated Twitter bot that posts daily, AI-generated tech tips based on a rotating category.
 The bot leverages Google Gemini for content generation and posts directly to Twitter using the official API.
 State management is handled via AWS (S3 or DynamoDB), ensuring no repeated tips.

 ### Why I Built This